 Plus, carrying a stroller through some steps or into the train or bus, is a daily occurrence.
 You don’t want to keep lifting a heavy stroller with bags and a child.

 On top of cobblestones, many pavements are simply not stroller-friendly at all.
-There will be gravel, broken cobblestones, no sidewalk or a sidewalk with trees growing out of it in the middle.
+There will be gravel, broken cobblestones, no sidewalk, or a sidewalk with trees growing out of it in the middle.
 I kid you not.

-Most popular strollers in Italy used by Italians are:
+The most popular strollers in Italy used by Italians are:

 I wrote reviews of all these strollers in a separate post.
-If you don’t travel to Europe (where lightweight strollers are a must) often and don’t want to buy a new stroller, you could consider renting some baby gear upon arrival.
+If you don’t travel to Europe often (where lightweight strollers are a must) and don’t want to buy a new stroller, you could consider renting some baby gear upon arrival.

 Renting Baby Gear in Italy

 Renting baby gear is a good solution for families who don’t want to pay for baggage fees, need a high chair in their self-catered apartment, travel stroller, or need a baby crib when the hotel doesn’t offer any.
 Rental companies deliver the gear to the airport, your hotel, or wherever you want them to deliver.

 Here are a few companies that rent baby gear in Italy:

 MammaMamma – Rent baby gear everywhere in Italy, including Sardinia.